jullienl/HPE-Synergy-baremetal/readme.md

 - Generate a temporary ISO file with the customized kickstart file
 - Power on and boot the inventory host from created ISO using iLO virtual media
 - Wait until RHEL installation is complete
-- Delete the created ISO and all temporary files in the stagging location after the custom installation is complete
+- Remove the custom ISO from the nginx web server folder and all temporary files from the staging location once the custom installation is complete.
 - Install the HPE drivers for RHEL
   - Install HPE iSUT and HPE AMS on the newly provisioned server
   - Configure HPE iSUT for online installation of HPE drivers for RHEL using HPE OneView